Distinct Roles and Synergistic Function of FruM Isoforms in Drosophila Olfactory Receptor Neurons.

-Zhang Y., Ng R., Neville M., GOODWIN S., Su C-Y.
+Zhang Y., Ng R., Neville MC., Goodwin SF., Su C-Y.

-Sexual dimorphism in Drosophila courtship circuits requires the male-specific transcription factor fruM, which is alternatively spliced to encode the FruMA, FruMB and FruMC isoforms.
+Sexual dimorphism in Drosophila courtship circuits requires the male-specific transcription factor fruM, which is alternatively spliced to encode the FruMA, FruMB, and FruMC isoforms.
 Most fruM-positive neurons express multiple variants; however, the functional significance of their co-expression remains undetermined.
 Do co-expressed isoforms each play unique roles to jointly regulate dimorphism?
-By focusing on fruM-positive olfactory receptor neurons (ORNs), here we show that FruMB and FruMC are both required for males' age-dependent sensitization to aphrodisiac olfactory cues in a cell-autonomous manner.
+By focusing on fruM-positive olfactory receptor neurons (ORNs), here, we show that FruMB and FruMC are both required for males' age-dependent sensitization to aphrodisiac olfactory cues in a cell-autonomous manner.
 Interestingly, FruMB expression is upregulated with age in Or47b and Ir84a ORNs, and its overexpression mimics the effect of age in elevating olfactory responses.
-Mechanistically, FruMB and FruMC synergistically mediate response sensitization through cooperation of their respective downstream effectors, PPK25 and PPK23, which are both required for forming a DEG/ENaC amplification channel in ORNs.
+Mechanistically, FruMB and FruMC synergistically mediate response sensitization through cooperation of their respective downstream effectors, namely, PPK25 and PPK23, which are both required for forming a functional amplification channel in ORNs.
 Together, these results provide critical mechanistic insight into how co-expressed FruM isoforms jointly coordinate dimorphic neurophysiology.